DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

+where $\rho_s(\mathbf{a}, \mathbf{b})$ is the Spearman rank-correlation coefficient between vectors $\mathbf{a}$ and $\mathbf{b}$.
 The Spearman correlation is a non-parametric rank-based metric commonly used to measure the monotonic dependence between two random variables.
-Its main advantage is that it is robust to outliers, can handle ties in the data, and is relatively easy to interpret.
+Its main advantage is that it is robust to outliers and can handle ties in the data.

 \end{itemize}